RezBuilds/sovereign/README.md

    # launch bitcoind as a background job
    /usr/local/bin/bitcoind &

-   # Sleep to allow Bitcoin Core to load, if electra throws an error that then increase the sleep time
+   # Sleep to allow Bitcoin Knots to load, if electrs throws an error then increase the sleep time
    sleep 5

    # launch electrs